NuGet/docs.microsoft.com-nuget/docs/consume-packages/includes/restore-nuget-exe-cli.md

 ```

 > [!NOTE]
-> For projects migrated to `PackageReference`, you can use [msbuild -t:restore](../package-restore.md#restore-using-msbuild) to restore packages instead.
+> For non-SDK-style projects that use `PackageReference`, use [msbuild -t:restore](../package-restore.md#restore-using-msbuild) to restore packages instead.